lorenzo-portocarrero/add-open-cursor-context-menu/README.md

-# Add Open with Cursor Context Menu
+# Windows Context Menu Integration for Cursor Editor

-This repository provides registry files to add or remove "Open with Cursor" to your Windows context menu (right-click menu).
-This allows you to quickly open files and folders with the [Cursor Editor](https://cursor.sh/).
+A simple registry script that adds an "Open with Cursor" option to your Windows context menu (right-click menu).
+Once installed, you can right-click any file, folder, or explorer background to quickly open it in Cursor Editor.
+The script handles registry modifications safely and includes an uninstall option if you want to remove the context menu entries later.

 ## Features